| |

 Sunset light on an outdoor wedding reception on the deck at Sugar Bowl Lodge.

-A joyful entrance for the bride and groom at their reception on the Sugar Bowl Lodge deck.
+A joyful entrance for the bride and groom at their reception on the Sugar Bowl Lodge Terrace deck.

 An exciting dip and kiss on the dance floor concludes the bride and groom's first dance.